neelambar/peoplesoft/_posts/2014-11-14-redirect-exec.md

 ---
 layout: post
-title: Redirect output when using exec
-description: "Redirect output and error when using exec function"
+title:Redirect output and error when using PeopleCode Exec function description:"Redirect output and error when using exec function"
 modified: 2015-11-14
 tags: [Redirect output Exec]
 image: